 What is Psychopharmacology?

-While it’s easy to prescribe an antidepressant for someone with depression, many people have more complicated issues and may not respond to first attempts.
 We see clients who have been stuck on useless or harmful medications for years, suffering side effects and under-treated symptoms.

 Effectiveness of Psychopharmacology Treatment